 What is MRSA?

 Methicillin-resistant Staphylococcus aureus (MRSA) are a group of Staph bacteria that have become resistant to commonly used penicillin-like antibiotics.
-This means that infections caused by MRSA bacteria can be more difficult to treat.
+This means that infections caused by MRSA bacteria require different antibiotics and can be more difficult to treat.
 Read more about antibiotic resistance.

-Having MRSA is of particular concern in hospitals where there is a greater chance of bugs (bacteria) entering the body because of openings to the skin caused by operations, procedures and drips (intravenous lines).
+Having MRSA is of particular concern in hospitals where there is a greater chance of bugs (bacteria) entering your body because of openings to your skin caused by operations, procedures and drips (intravenous lines).
 This puts you at risk of developing severe infections.

 How is MRSA spread?